-- Students will demonstrate didactic competence as a foundation for informed decision-making. - Students will display the use of independent judgment and problem solving in the clinical setting. - Graduates will use critical thinking and problem solving skills in the workplace.
+- Students will demonstrate didactic competence as a foundation for critical thinking and analytical reasoning. - Students display the use of independent judgment and problem solving in the clinical setting.

-Goal 3: Graduates will communicate effectively with patients, technologists, and physicians.
+Goal 3: Communicate effectively with patients, technologists, and providers.

 - Students will demonstrate effective oral communication skills. - Students will demonstrate effective written communication skills.